saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```R
 hist(dataset$age, main = "Histogram of Age", xlab = "Age", ylab = "Frequency", col = "lightblue")
 ```
-We ceated a histogram for the "Age" attribute for its importance in deciding a customers credits risks , what we learned from the histogram is the age distribution of our dataset, which is an important factor in deciding the credit risks of a customer.
+We ceated a histogram for the "Age" variable to show the age groups for our sample of customers to give a better understanding for our overall variables values and results.

 ```R
 barplot(table(dataset$checking_status), main = "Bar Plot of Checking Status",